GrailPay/api-reference-app/readme.md

 * transaction_uuid: The uuid of the transaction to cancel.

+Cancel a transaction using the uuid of the transaction.

 ### transaction:fetch

     python grailpay.py transaction:fetch {transaction_uuid}

 * transaction_uuid: The uuid of the transaction to fetch.

+Fetch the details of a transaction using the uuid of the transaction.

+# Usage

+1. Register a webhook.

+    ```
+    python grailpay.py webhook:register
+    ```

+2. Create two businesses.

+    ```
+    python grailpay.py business:create
+    python grailpay.py business:create
+    ```
+   After executing the above commands, you will see the uuids of the businesses created.
+Use these uuids in the next step.

+3. Create a transaction between the two businesses.

+    ```
+    python grailpay.py transaction:create {payer_business_uuid} {payee_business_uuid} {amount}
+    ```
+   Replace {payer_business_uuid} and {payee_business_uuid} with the uuids of the businesses created in the previous step.
+Replace {amount} with the amount of the transaction in cents.